 - Bake for 40-45 minutes.
 After removing from oven, top with 2 additional tbsp coconut flakes and let cool for 15-20 minutes, before breaking into pieces.

-Oh, and these should last up to a week, but I doubt they’ll be around that long.
+Oh, and this maple cinnamon granola should last up to a week, but I doubt it will be around that long.

 How do you like your granola?

 Can granola exist without cinnamon?